OpenStackOnRaPi/ostackinstall/README.md

 ### Deploy OpenStack instance

-**Warning:** In case of kolla-ansible below has problems with ssh to reach your RPis ("WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!"), check file /etc/hosts for the presence of resoultion data.
+In case of kolla-ansible below has problems with ssh to reach your RPis ("WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!"), check file /etc/hosts for the presence of resoultion data.
 If you have reinstalled the OS on the RPis, you have to **do delete** `rm ~/.ssh/known_hosts`.

 ```
 kolla-ansible bootstrap-servers -i multinode